cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/return-date-and-time-parts.md

 {% hint style="warning" %}
 This function isn't currently supported in PostgreSQL deployments of the Cinchy platform.
 Please check back at a later time.
-You can review the full list of in-progress function translations[ on the CQL functions master list page](../../cql-functions-master-list.md).
+For a full list of in-progress function translations, see [the CQL functions reference page](../../cql-functions-master-list.md).
 {% endhint %}

-The DATENAME function returns a character string representing the specified _datepart_ of the specified _date_.
+The `DATENAME` function returns a character string representing the specified _datepart_ of the specified _date_.

 #### Syntax